spatialsimulator/XitoSBML/README.md

 1. Launch ImageJ (Fiji)
 2. Click [Help] -> [Update...]
 3. Click [Manage update sites] button on [ImageJ Updater] dialog
-4. On [Manage update sites dialog], scroll down the list of update sites and turn on [XitoSBML] checkbox, and press [Close] button
+4. On [Manage update sites dialog], scroll down the list of update sites, turn on [XitoSBML] checkbox and press [Close] button
 5. Click [Apply changes] button on [ImageJ Updater] dialog
-6. ImageJ (Fiji) will download XitoSBML and its dependet libraries
+6. ImageJ (Fiji) will download and install XitoSBML and its dependet libraries
 7. Restart ImageJ (Fiji), then you will find [XitoSBML] plugin under [Plugins] menu

 Here is a screencast of above installation procedure.